-Protected (>= 10 inches in diameter) and Specimen (>= 24 inches in diameter) trees may exist on the parcel.
+Protected (>= 10 inches in diameter) and Specimen (>= 24 inches in diameter) trees likely exist on the parcel.
 A tree survey will be required at time of a site plan submittal.
 The applicant is encouraged to perform a tree survey prior to any site plan design in order to incorporate valuable vegetative communities or robust trees into the design.
 Per Section 62-4341(18), Specimen and Protected Trees shall be preserved or relocated on site to the Greatest Extent Feasible.
-Greatest Extent Feasible shall include, but not be limited to, relocation of roads, buildings, ponds, increasing building height to reduce building footprint or reducing Vehicular Use Areas.
+Per Section 62-4334 and the Florida Agricultural Lands and Practices Act (Chapter 163.3162(4), Florida Statutes), any activity of a Bona Fide Agricultural Use on land classified as agricultural land pursuant to Section 193.461, Florida Statute are exempt.
+The Brevard County Property Appraiser's Office establishes Bona Fide Agricultural land classification.
 The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for preservation and canopy coverage requirements.
 Applicant should contact NRM at 321-633-2016 prior to performing any land clearing activities.